-The For Loop Container in SSIS will repeat the SQL Integration Services tasks for given number of times, until the given condition is False.
-This is same as the For Loop in any programming language.
-In this article we will show you the step by step approach to configure the For Loop in SSIS with example.
+The For Loop Container in SSIS will repeat the SQL Integration Services tasks for a given number of times until the given condition is False.
+It is the same as the For Loop in any programming language.
+In this chapter, we show you the step by step approach to configure the For Loop container in SSIS with example.

 -- For Loop Container in SSIS Example USE [SQL Tutorial] GO CREATE TABLE [dbo].[SSISForLoopExample]( [Key] [int] IDENTITY(1,1) NOT NULL PRIMARY KEY, [CounterNumber] [int] NULL, [LoopNumber] [varchar](50) NULL, [LastUpdated] [datetime] NULL, ) GO